 Born Lorraine C. Arsenault in 1955 in Lynn, Massachusetts, I am a recycled Roman Catholic.
 I was baptized Catholic as an infant by my parents, Tilmon Joseph Arsenault (1926-1963) of Chelsea, Massachusetts and Hilda (Jill) Mary (Rodrique, Arsenault) Robinson (1929-2012), and named after one of my father’s sisters, Lorraine.
 My middle name came from a little girl, the daughter of my mother’s skating partner who died of leukemia.
 I was called Lorry as a child, and changed it to Lori sometime soon after my dad died in 1963.
 This website touches on just a few areas of my interests.

-One time a long time ago, a wise professor shook his finger at me and said that I would never “make it” as a musician, because I was too busy flitting from instrument to instrument.
+One time a long time ago, a wise professor shook his finger at me and said that I would never “make it” as a musician, because I was “too busy flitting from instrument to instrument.”
 Well, years later I still wonder what it means to “make it.”
 See, I’m still a musician, and I can still flit from instrument to instrument, thank God!!!
 It’s why I love to teach children to love making music on whatever instrument they choose.
 And, if I live long enough, maybe I can still improve my skills a bit on all of them.

 “It’s all about the music.
 Whether you dance, or skate, or draw or paint, or sing or play an instrument, create something beautiful or useful, read a book outloud, smile, say a kind word, heal someone who’s sick, or fix something that’s broken, or just do your work day after day–no matter what it is that you create–you don’t really set out just to listen to the music, or play the music.
 For your hobbies and activities to really fulfill you and those around you, your goal must be to actually become the music.” -Lori